g-perrot/ng-sortable/README.md

 Following callbacks are defined, and should be overridden to perform custom logic.

+If you are draging an element from a scope to another scope, and the scopes are using different controllers, the callbacks called will be the ones defined in the  controller of the destination scope.
+(Useful in the case of nested sortables)

 - callbacks.accept = function (sourceItemHandleScope, destSortableScope) {}; //used to determine drag zone is allowed are not.

 ###### Parameters:
      sourceItemScope - the scope of the item being dragged.